Jesus said: "I Am the Light of the World"

 1. FIRST: AS THE LIGHT OF THE WORLD, JESUS IS THE LIGHT OF LIFE.

 *As the Lord said in vs. 12, "I am the light of the world.
 He who follows Me shall not walk in darkness, but have the light of life.''

 *Luke and Matthew both remind us how desperately people need the light of life.
-Before Jesus was even born the father of John the Baptist was filled with the Holy Spirit.
-And he began to prophesy about baby John and the coming Messiah.
-In Luke 1:76-79, John the Baptist's father said:
+Months before Jesus was born the father of John the Baptist was filled with the Holy Spirit.
+He was a priest named Zacharias, and he began to prophesy about their baby John and the coming Messiah.
+In Luke 1:76-79, Zacharias said: